department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/content/stem-22-10203-content.md

 #### Based on your response, it appears you’re not eligible for the Rogers STEM Scholarship.

-{ display :heavy_multiplication_x: if user indicated "No", :heavy_check_mark: if they indicated "Yes" }
+{ display :heavy_multiplication_x: if user indicated "No" }

 __Your responses:__
-:heavy_check_mark:  Are using or recently used Post-9/11 GI Bill or Fry Scholarship benefits
+:heavy_multiplication_x:  Are using or recently used Post-9/11 GI Bill or Fry Scholarship benefits

 If your situation changes in the future and you meet this criteria, you may return to apply for the Rogers STEM Scholarship.